 About this Blog

-About the Class of 2016
+About the Class of 2017

 First, found a few minutes down Intervale road, is the Tommy Thompson Community Garden.
 A lively and lovely site, Tommy Thompson is one of 14 community gardens managed by the city of Burlington’s department of Parks Recreation and Waterfront.
 It is surrounded by several independent farms.
 On any given day there is likely to be another gardener or farmer working nearby.
-Therefore, spending time at Tommy Thompson means you will see the surrounding land cared for and watch it bring to being much life and sustenance.
+Spending time at Tommy Thompson means you will see the surrounding land cared for and watch it bring to being much life and sustenance.

 Fortunately, the meandering (and possibly muddy) Intervale trail is not the only way to get to Ethan Allen.
 The site is right off of VT-127 and the bike path, thus there are options for bikes, cars or anyone up for a long walk.

 The garden itself is made up of triangular and rectangular beds, those for individual students and those to share.
 There are a variety of perennials such rhubarb and raspberries, as well as many annuals in the process of being planted.
-On each side of the back of the garden, sits square compost sections.
-One of which will be cleared to make space for a supportive fruit tree.
-The other will stay to be decomposed by the many microbes, worms, insects and fungi who find it, and eventually become nourishment for the to-be fruit tree and the rest of the life grown on this site.

-Registration for the 2017 Community Teaching Garden Course opens in December 2016.
+Registration for the 2018 Community Teaching Garden Course opens in December 2017.
 More information and registration.